SEN Information Report

 All staff have clear job descriptions that detail the required qualifications for each post in school.

 There is an ongoing programme of training and updates that is managed by the SLT.
-This includes for instance MAPA, ELKLAN, moving and handling, Makaton, epilepsy awareness, asthma awareness, diabetes awareness.
-In addition to these we also support staff in professional development and this year have supported Level 2 teaching assistant qualifications, Level 2 ICT qualifications, masters qualifications and more as well as professional development through conferences and networking.
+This includes for instance MAPA, ELKLAN, moving and handling, Makaton, epilepsy awareness, asthma awareness, diabetes awareness and safeguarding.
+In addition to these we also support staff in professional development and, this year, have supported Level 3 teaching assistant qualifications, degrees, teacher training qualifications and more as well as professional development through conferences and networking.

 Staff are encouraged to identify courses that they would like to attend through the Local Authority, Teaching School and other provisions.